The downside of the solar energy boom: Installed doesn't mean ready for operation – beware of “turnkey systems” – Creative image: Xpert.Digital

-Solar systems: Installation and its hidden pitfalls
+Solar power systems: Installation and its hidden pitfalls

-What does “turnkey system” mean?
+What does "turnkey plant" mean?

-Problems when commissioning solar systems
+Problems during the commissioning of solar power systems

 1. Installation without a master electrician